mortezakowkabi/jcb-persian-documentation/046-General-overview-of-how-community-snippets-work.md

-# General Overview of How Community Snippets Work in Joomla Component Builder
+S# General Overview of How Community Snippets Work in Joomla Component Builder

 This guide explains how the **Community Snippets system** works in **Joomla Component Builder (JCB)**.
 The new system introduces a **community concept**, allowing users to **share, import, and maintain** code snippets collaboratively within the JCB ecosystem.